-(For more information, or to speak to a Counselor, contact Linda Rutherford (M-F, 9AM-5PM) at 508-852-7600 x113 or our 24 hour hotline at 1-800-870-5905)
+For more information, or to speak to a counselor, please contact Linda Rutherford at 508-852-7600 x113 or LRutherford@pathwaysforchange.help

-Many people want to help friends and family members who have been hurt, but sometimes they don’t know what to say or do.
-Unless you have been victimized by sexual violence, you may not be able to understand a victim’s feelings.
-It is important to remember that not all victims react or feel the same.
+Anyone who has been a victim of any form of sexual violence, needs compassion, sensitivity, and caring.
+It is normal to want to help friends and family members who have been hurt, but sometimes they don’t know what to say or do.
+Unless you have experienced sexual violence, you may not be able to truly understand a Survivors’ feelings.
+It is important to remember that not all Survivors react or feel the same.

 For victims to become survivors, they need empathy and understanding which starts with a listening ear.
 Asking a loved one or friend why they did a certain thing, wore a certain item of clothing or went to a certain place can be judgemental questions.
 Remember, no one deserves or asks to be sexually assaulted.
 Here are some ways you can help: